Odd coloring of sparse graphs and planar graphs: Acknowledgements

 \section{Acknowledgements}

-Eun-Kyung Cho was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2020R1I1A1A0105858711).
+The authors would like to thank Prof. Tao Wang (Henan University) for providing comments of the previous version of this article.
+Eun-Kyung Cho was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2020R1I1A1A01058587).
 Ilkyoo Choi was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (NRF-2018R1D1A1B07043049), and also by the Hankuk University of Foreign Studies Research Fund.
-Boram Park and Hyemin Kwon were supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT and Future Planning (NRF-2018R1C1B6003577).
+Boram Park and Hyemin Kwon were supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT and Future Planning (NRF-2022R1F1A1069500).